Tepper School of Business

 Students who have been dropped are required to absent themselves from the campus (including residence halls and Greek houses) within a maximum of two days after the action.

-Students in both the undergraduate Business Administration and Economics Programs qualify to graduate by meeting the following conditions:
+Students in both the Business Administration Program and the Economics Programs qualify to graduate by meeting the following conditions:

 Be recommended for their degree by the faculty of the Tepper School.